Did the T. Rex Have Lips?

 Play

-Can you find all the words about winter?
+Can you find all the flowers?

 O